StefRuseva88/integration-tests-API-controllers/README.md

 - Familiarity with SSMS(SQL Server Management Studio).

 ## Project Structure
-- Controllers: This folder holds the code for controllers, which handle incoming and outgoing API requests and interact with the application logic and data layer.
+- Controllers: Contains the code for API controllers, responsible for handling incoming requests, managing responses, and interacting with the data and application layers.
-- Models: This folder contains classes representing the data models used by the application.
-These models define the data structure (e.g., Event, User, etc.).
+- Models: Includes data model classes that define the structure of entities like Event, User, and others.
-- Properties: This folder contains configuration files specific to the environment, such as connection strings and other settings.
+- Properties: Stores configuration files, such as connection strings and environment-specific settings.
-- Views: This folder holds the code for the user interface (UI) elements, such as Razor views for ASP.NET MVC applications.
+- Views: Contains UI elements like Razor views for the MVC framework.
-- Tests: This file contains integration tests for the "Eventmi" app.
+- Tests: This section includes integration tests for the application, focusing on the "Eventmi" app.

-## Understanding the Application (Brief Summary)
-- The application under test is an ASP.NET MVC project named "Eventmi".
-- The application is interacting with a database managed through SSMS.
-- Since It manages events, my main focus was on writing API tests for this functionality.

-## Why Not Use a Constructor
-While you could theoretically use a constructor in a test class to initialize fields, it's not the standard practice for a few reasons:
-- Consistency: NUnit's setup and teardown methods `[SetUp]` and `[TearDown]` provide a consistent way to initialize and clean up resources before and after each test.
-They're designed to work with NUnit's test lifecycle
-- Flexibility: Using `[SetUp]` allows for more complex setup logic that might involve reading from configuration files, setting up mocks, or any other actions you'd want to perform before each test.
-- Isolation: `[SetUp]` ensures that the state is reset before each test, providing better test isolation and reducing the risk of inter-test dependencies.

-## Additional Notes
-- This repository serves as a starting point for testing integration of API controllers.
-- This repository demonstrates xUnit and NUnit configuration and usage with the "Eventmi" application file.
-- The specific setup and configuration steps might vary depending on the project's implementation.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.